Nomifactory/Nomifactory/UPDATENOTES.md

     - Pulsating Mesh has been replaced with a **Contenttweaker** version
     - The Worktable has been replaced with the Crafting Station from **Gregtech Community Edition** All items have had conversion recipes provided.
+8. Due to a mandatory id remapping from **Gregtech Community Edition**, please make sure to empty you Ender Chests of **GTCE** Material Blocks, as they are not correct remapped.